Compare Air New Zealand Credit Cards

 - If you're a lower spender or don’t fly at least once a year, Cashback and Rewards Credit Cards are far more suitable and offer better savings.

-- This is a complete guide to the best Air New Zealand credit cards, how to use them, bolster up your Airpoints Dollars balances and enjoy the benefits safely by picking the best card for your needs.
+- This is a complete guide to the best Air New Zealand Airpoints credit cards, how to use them, bolster up your Airpoints Dollars balances and enjoy the benefits safely by picking the best card for your needs.

 - If you would like to share any tips or insights from your personal experience, please email our research team.

-Advertising Disclaimer: MoneyHub may earn a referral bonus for anyone that’s approved through some of the below links.
+Advertising Disclaimer: MoneyHub may earn a referral bonus for anyone who's approved through some of the links published in this comparison.
 Our research and findings are independent of any bank, credit card issuer, or product manufacturer/service provider, and have not been endorsed by any of these entities.
 Please see our Advertising Policy for more details about how we make money.

 Our Favourite Top Two Air New Zealand Airpoints Credit Cards